Is my Contact Lens Inside Out?

-Don’t worry if you place a contact lens in your eye inside out.
+You will become more experienced with your contact lenses over time.
+Don’t worry if you place a the lens in your eye inside out.
 The lens will feel uncomfortable, but it can’t do any damage.

 Resource from: https://www.allaboutvision.com/contacts/contact-lens-tips.htm